ChristianBondesen/react-redux-template-ts/readme.md

 ### Flux Standard Actions

 The app follows the recommended [FSA standard](https://github.com/acdlite/flux-standard-action), and the template includes a custom interface that all other actions should extend and implement.
 An optional, app-specific type, `IActionMeta` has also been added if the developer wants to extend the standard with his/her own fully typed meta objects.

-### Debugging

-As React Native runs in a Javascript VM in Chrome when developing, debugging is limited to one attached thread.
-When debugging a React Native + redux app, this is a bit unfortunate, as debugging tools for redux and react native cannot connect to the same process at the same time.

-This leave us with two choices:

-* Either we use `React Native Debugger`, which allows full redux state monitoring, element inspection and on-the-fly changes - but no IDE breakpoints, or
-* Use VSCode to run the VM, which allows for breakpoints in the IDE, and use the remotedev.io/local for redux inspection.
-The website is not too stable, sometimes it won't be up in which case you're out of luck.

-To switch between the two, go to the `store.ts` file and switch the boolean flag in `getStore`.

-I haven't had luck yet running the app in a packager (fx.
-XDE) and attaching VSCode to the process.

 ### Purging the store